eculler/landslide_hydromet/landslide_hydromet_paper.md

 @adlerIntercomparisonGlobalPrecipitation2001 similarly analyzed 31 gauge-based, satellite-based, model-based, and climatological datasets, comparing monthly precipitation, precipitation by latitude, and inter-annual change.
 They found that 'quasi-standard' products, e.g. those like the Global Precipitation Measurement mission (GPM) [@houGlobalPrecipitationMeasurement2014] that have undergone substantial testing, perform better.
 Additionally, they found that products incorporating both in situ and satellite information (e.g. the Global Precipitation Climatology Project [GPCP] [@adlerVersion2GlobalPrecipitation2003a]) perform better than products based on a single data source.

-## Intercomparison of extreme precipitation
+## Inter-comparison of extreme precipitation

  Of the past studies I was able to find, all focused on metrics like total annual or monthly volume and variability.
 A few looked at extreme precipitation indicators such as 90th percentile precipitation, extreme 1-day precipitation and maximum number of consecutive wet days, but these measures are meant to capture large storms that happen on at least an annual basis rather than storms that rise to the level of a natural disaster [@sunReviewGlobalPrecipitation2018; @manzanasPrecipitationVariabilityTrends2014].
 Because this study is focusing on rainfall-triggered landslides, it will focus instead on the total storm depth, duration, average intensity, and peak intensity of some of the most extreme precipitation in North America.